 In the past few decades, Southern states have witnessed fervent and ongoing propaganda and activism for and against the presentation of Confederate imagery in public life.
 Nationwide, both great affinity and intense disdain are directed toward this same topic.
 Some influential groups continue to advocate for the removal of an increasing number of Confederate symbols, flags and monuments from common areas where people of many different viewpoints and sensitivities share space, especially on government property.
 Others seek to honor Southern heritage, as they describe it, by maintaining habits such as displaying the flag at state-owned facilities, wearing clothing that prominently shows the symbol and keeping statues in place.
 While aware that these actions are considered very offensive and hurtful to the former group, the latter group justifies these actions with a well-known explanation.
 They say that one reason Confederate imagery does not represent hatred toward blacks is that the Civil War was not fought primarily about slavery.
 This belief disagrees with generations of research conclusions from the vast majority of professional historians.
 There is a lot of readily accessible and potent evidence available for fact-checking.

-The most blatant proof is in either the speeches that Southern leaders gave to explain their reasons for leaving the Union, new proposed legislation designed to protect slavery without succession, or the official documents they wrote to justify and establish the Confederacy’s existence.
+The most blatant proof is in the speeches that Southern leaders gave to explain their reasons for leaving the Union, new proposed legislation designed to protect slavery without succession, and the official documents they wrote to justify and establish the Confederacy’s existence.
 Each Southern state thoroughly and officially named slavery as the cause for their succession.

 Another important reference is the famous “Cornerstone Speech” from March 21st of 1861, offered by Alexander Stephens, Vice President of the Confederacy.
 (Seven states had already left the Union.
 Abraham Lincoln had been inaugurated on March 4th and the Civil War would begin on April 12th.)
 I think that anyone who takes Stephens’ words seriously will quickly see that the idea and oppressive institution of white supremacy was a central and immovable element within the Confederate mindset and civilization.
 Dozens of other Confederate leaders wrote and spoke about this in very similar ways to Stephens’ words here: